 By Jody McCutcheon

-This and every April 22, many of us will wish each other a ‘Happy Earth Day‘ without really understanding the reason.
-There are lots of wonderful things to laud about the Earth: the fact that it gives life to we humans and is the home to every creature familiar to us, for starters.
-But why exactly celebrate Earth Day, exactly?
+This and every April 22, many of us will wish each other a ‘Happy Earth Day‘ without really understanding the reason why.
+Sure, there are lots of wonderful things to laud about the Earth: the fact that it gives life to we humans and is the home to every creature familiar to us, for starters.
+But why celebrate Earth Day, exactly?
 And how did it even start?

 Why April 22?